 Omega-3 and Omega-6 Fatty Acids

 A proper Omega-3 fatty acid to Omega-6 fatty acid ratio is crucial for proper immune response.
 Typically, western diets are high in Omega-6 fatty acids.
-When a diet is fed that is too high in Omega-6 fatty acids there will too much inflammation in the body.
+When a diet is fed that is too high in Omega-6 fatty acids there will be too much inflammation in the body.
 On the other hand, when fed a diet too high in Omega-3 fatty acids the inflammatory response is not enough to combat infections.
 However, very rarely are Omega-3 fatty acid concentrations higher than Omega-6 fatty acid concentration because Omega-3 are not as readily available in foods.
 Therefore, Omega-3 supplementation is recommended.